iobroker-community-adapters/ioBroker.iceroad/README.md

 ### **WORK IN PROGRESS**

--   (ciddi89) added handling for wrong location data (komma to fullstop)
+-   (ciddi89) added handling for wrong location data (comma to fullstop)

 ### 1.0.0 (2022-12-17)